Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [Stract](https://trystract.com/)
-: **My favorite generalist engine on this page.** Stract supports advanced ranking customization by allowing users ti import "optics" files, like a better version of Brave's "goggles" feature.
+: **My favorite generalist engine on this page.** Stract supports advanced ranking customization by allowing users to import "optics" files, like a better version of Brave's "goggles" feature.
 [Stract is fully open-source](https://github.com/StractOrg/stract), with code released under an AGPL-3.0 license.
 The index is isn't massive but it's big enough to be a useful supplement to more major engines.
 Stract started with the Common Crawl index, but now uses its own crawler.
 Plans to add contextual ads and a subscription option for ad-free search.
 Discovered in my access logs.

 [Right Dao](https://rightdao.com)
 : Very fast, good results.
 Passes the tests fairly well.
 It plans on including query-based ads if/when its user base grows.[^8] For the past few months, its index seems to have focused more on large, established sites rather than smaller, independent ones.
 It seems to be a bit lacking in more recent pages.